MaicholD95/TILLMore-CDC/README.md

 If you use this dataset in your research, please cite the following publication:

 **Maichol Dadi, Alessandra Lumini, Annalisa Franco, Giuseppe Sangiorgi, Silvio Salvi**.
-RootTracer: An Intuitive Solution for Root Image Annotation. *Computers and Electronics in Agriculture*, 2023.
+RootTracer: An Intuitive Solution for Root Image Annotation.

 ## Contact